SAP/luigi/docs/navigation-parameters-reference.md

   },
 ```

-Luigi's web component example configuration to show 3 web components in a grid layout.
-In addition you'll see the configuration for the event bus.
-The "input" web component sends the typed input.
-The "header" web component listen listen to a "sendInput" event from a web component with the id "input1".
-In addition received data will be converted.
-An "update" event will be triggered and something will changed in the "header" web component where a "update" event listener is registered.
+Below is Luigi's web component example configuration which shows 3 web components in a grid layout.
+It also includes the configuration for the event bus.
+The `input` web component sends the typed input.
+The `header` web component listens to a `sendInput` event from a web component with the id `input1`.
+Received data will be converted.
+An `update` event will be triggered, changing the `header` web component where an `update` event listener is registered.

 ```javascript
 {